Become a Sonography Technologist: Why Education is so Important to this Position

 With the population growing older, especially as baby-boomers age, the need for qualified medical personnel will continue to increase.
 The need to be able to diagnose blood clots, heart disease and other issues, is expected to increase.
-Those considering positions in the healthcare industry, especially sonographers and cardiovascular technicians will be in great demand.
-Technicians that are certified in more than one specialty can expect even greater job opportunities within the medical field.
+Those considering positions in the healthcare industry, especially sonographers and cardiovascular technologist will be in great demand.
+Technologists that are certified in more than one specialty can expect even greater job opportunities within the medical field.

 According to the Bureau of Labor Statistics, “employment of diagnostic sonographers is expected to grow 23% until 2026, which is faster than average for most other occupations.”

-What Does a Sonography Technician Do?
+What Does a Sonography Technologist Do?

 Sonographers use special diagnostic imaging equipment to create images and conduct tests on organs and tissues, which are then used by physicians to diagnose medical issues.
 They typically work alone or with a nurse during the ultrasound/sonogram process.